somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 Make sure you run install_keras() if you are working in R instead of the typical install.packages().
 Also, bring in recipes, dplyr, tibble, tibbletime, and ggplot2.

 Transforming the data for modeling:
 a.
-Creating three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq) to help quickly verify set lengths throughout this process
+Creating three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq) to help quickly verify set lengths throughout this process <br>
 b.
-Splitting data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe (About 2/3 of the data for training and 1/3 for testing is a place to start)
+Splitting data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe (About 2/3 of the data for training and 1/3 for testing is a place to start)<br>
 c.
-Binding the training and validation set together with a key and set the index to be the date
+Binding the training and validation set together with a key and set the index to be the date<br>

 Assuming the_date is the Date type of dates, the code for part c may look something like this:
 {% highlight r %}